 The guidelines under Principle 6 cover:

-– Privacy of interaction which describes the requirement that the voting process preserves the privacy of the voter’s interaction with the ballot, modes of voting and vote selections
+1 – Privacy of interaction which describes the requirement that the voting process preserves the privacy of the voter’s interaction with the ballot, display format and other options for voting, and vote selections.

-– Voting without assistance which mandates that voters can mark, verify, and cast their ballot or other cast vote record without assistance from others.
+2 – Voting without assistance which mandates that voters can mark, verify, and cast their ballot or other cast vote record without assistance from others.